The 8 best solar battery chargers for your car, phone, boat, RV, and more!

 The only real downside to the kit is the high price, but considering you get a multi-use solar panel, AAs, and powerbank, it’s really not a terrible deal for something so flexible.

 Bottom Line: The Energizer PowerKeep is probably the most innovative product on our list.
 Charge up the included AA batteries with the solar panel, take them out of the charger and use them in your gadgets, or keep them in the charger, plug in your phone, and use them as a backup battery bank.
-Now that’s cool!Check Price on Amazon
+Now that’s cool!Learn More & Buy Now at Amazon

 Tips for Choosing the Right Solar Charger